nathancolgate/corps-of-engineers-pool-report/README.md

 ### Pool Excavation Methodology and Design Modifications

 Based on the analyses provided in the above sections for underseepage and uplift forces, a modified pool design will be required in order to prevent uplift.
-Fortuntaly, the standard design for NSPs / ponds already call for lining the pool bottom with rocks.
+Fortuntaly, the standard design for NSPs / ponds already calls for lining the pool bottom with rocks.
 Additional weight will be added to the pool using rocks in the following ways:

 1. At least 3 inches of rock will be added to the bottom of the plant regeneration zone
-1. At least 9 inches of rock will be added to the bottom of the plant shallow zone
+1. At least 9 inches of rock will be added to the bottom of the shallow zone
-1. At least 22 inches of rock will be added to the bottom of the plant deep zone
+1. At least 22 inches of rock will be added to the bottom of the deep zone

 ![Anatomy of a Natural Swimming Pool](https://raw.githubusercontent.com/nathancolgate/corps-of-engineers-pool-report/master/anatomy_of_nsp.png)
 <small>_Figure: Typical Design of a Natural Swimming Pool (NSP)._</small>